eclipse-iofog/iofog.org/content/docs/2.0.0/reference-iofogctl/reference-control-plane.md

-# Iofogctl Platform YAML Specification
+# Control Plane YAML Specification

 `iofogctl` allows users to deploy Edge Compute Networks ('ECNs').
 The various resources which constitute an ECN are specified within YAML files for iofogctl to consume.